gabrield03/cs163/docs/project-doc.md

 		- Autoregressive Integrated Moving Average (ARIMA) and Error Trend and Seasonality (ETS):
 			- Seasonal ARIMA will be used to test time-series forecasting when dealing with smaller datasets or where simpler modeling is appropriate.
 ARIMA works by creating a linear equation that describes and forecasts the time-series data.
 It can provide some baseline predictions for energy consumption.

-		- Model Evaluation (RMSE & R²):
-			- I will evaluate the performance of both models using metrics like Root Mean Squared Error (RMSE) and R².
-RMSE measures the average prediction error, providing a sense of the model's accuracy.
-R² evaluates how well the model explains the variance in energy consumption, indicating its overall effectiveness.

 <!---